tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 identity, a passive attacker may also be able to identify the device, person, or enterprise running the TLS client or TLS server.
 An active attacker can also use the PSK identity to suppress handshakes or application data from a specific device by blocking, delaying, or rate-limiting traffic.
-Techniques for mitigating these risks require analysis and are out of scope for this document.
+Techniques for mitigating these risks require further analysis and are out of scope for this document.

 In addition to linkability in the network, external PSKs are intrinsically linkable